 Many believe that a dazzling smile, fluent English, and a polished appearance are all it takes to ace the Assessment Day and finally earn your wings.
 But here is a confession – I thought the same thing when I first decided to become a Flight Attendant.
-And that single misconception is precisely what sent me home empty-handed
+And that single misconception is precisely what sent me home empty-handed⊠more than once.

 If you are reading this, chances are you have already submitted your application, or you are obsessively checking your inbox every five minutes waiting for that life-changing invitation.
 I know that feeling all too well.
 Beyond the excitement and adrenaline, a thousand questions are racing through your mind.
 You are likely already visualizing yourself in that crisp uniform, pulling your crew trolley through the airport terminal.